 Criminals are going after ventures of all sizes but the most at risk are small organizations, which may not be able to handle the ramification of identity theft.
 In fact, by the time the commercial identity theft comes to light, the business will usually be facing losses in six figures.
 What is particularly disturbing is the ease with which people are stealing corporate identities.

+Bento’s new accounts team often finds fraudulent applications.
+We know to look out for it.
 The prevailing misconception about identity theft is that only businesses which work online are targeted.
 However, in reality, most cases of stolen identity can be attributed to information that is accessed offline.
 So, here are concrete steps that you can take to protect yourself.

-Step 3: Minimize mail communication that involves the exchange of financial data.
+Identity thieves often resort to rummaging through garbage to get the information they need.
+Shred documents with sensitive information.
+Another source of information is stolen mail.
+Minimize mail communication that involves the exchange of financial data.
 It would help to sign up to receive electronic statements for credit cards, bank account and bills that are linked to your business.

-Step 6: Finally, if you are at the point of dissolving or selling your business, contact the financial establishments that carry out your transactions and let them know of this.
+Finally, if you are at the point of dissolving or selling your business, contact the financial establishments that carry out your transactions and let them know of this.
 Also, get in touch with the credit reporting bureaus and let them know that you will no longer be applying for credit.

 - Make sure you regularly check the credit report of your business and if possible opt for a credit monitoring facility.